Skip to content

 Refugee adjustment (after 1 year)8–14 months

-Check the USCIS processing time lookup tool for current estimates by your specific category and service center.
+Check the USCIS processing time lookup tool for current estimates by your specific category and service center, and see how long a green card takes for visa availability wait times by category and country.
 These times are national medians — individual cases vary.

 The I-485 interview